-You can book a room at the historic Num Ti Jah Lodge (open 2022).
+You can book a room at the historic Num Ti Jah Lodge (now called The Lodge, reopening in August 2023).
 Beyond that you have Mosquito Creek, and Waterfowl Campgrounds.
 The best hotels in the area can be found at Lake Louise.
 Paradise Lodge and Bungalows are among some of our favorite places to stay in the area.

 Is There Parking at Bow Lake?

 There are two parking areas at Bow Lake.
 Off the Icefields Parkway there is a small pull off area for short (5-10 minute) parking.
 This parking area is more of an overlook at best for those that just want to stop for a quick photo.